aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-0/_index.md

 {{< /highlight >}}
 ### **Added OoxmlSaveOptions.UpdateZoom Property**
-With the release of v8.6.0, the Aspose.Cells for Java API has exposed the OoxmlSaveOptions.UpdateZoom property that can be used to update the PageSetup.Zoom if PageSetup.FitToPagesWide and/or PageSetup.FitToPagesTall properties have been used to control the Worksheet scaling.
+With the release of v8.6.0, the Aspose.Cells for Java API has exposed the `OoxmlSaveOptions.UpdateZoom` property that can be used to update the `PageSetup.Zoom` if `PageSetup.FitToPagesWide` and/or `PageSetup.FitToPagesTall` properties have been used to control the worksheet scaling.
-{{< app/cells/assistant language="java" >}}